diarmidmackenzie/sdt-condensed/OIT.md

 This final point about long-term maintenance is crucial, because SDT theorizes that it is precisely through internalization (i.e. truly accepting the value of a healthier diet and regular exercise) that regulation is maintained in the long-term.

-A 2012 meta-analysis of 184 independent studies found that autonomy support strongly predicted autonomous motivation for health-behaviour change.
+A 2012 meta-analysis of 184 independent studies found that autonomy support strongly predicted autonomous motivation for changes in behaviour that would benefit health.

-These, and many other, studies show us that autonomy support is hugely important for the internalization of social values.
+These, and many other studies, show us that autonomy support is hugely important for the internalization of social values.
 Unfortunately, in today's society, such conditions are frequently not provided, which results in sub-optimal internalization, with values and regulations never full integrated.

 ### The Consequences of Internalization